tanrax/micro-fp-tools-js/README.md

 - **inc**: Increase the value of a `number`.
 - **dec**: Decrease the value of a `number`.
-- **getRandom**: Returns a random number from a range, with an optional number of decimal places.
+- **random**: Returns a random number from a range, with an optional number of decimal places.

 ### Array